HsiLucas/HsiLucas.github.io/_projects/3_project.md

 ## User Research

 As shown in the engagement timeline, the first step in the project was the creation of 6 project scope questions that covered questions the company sought to answer in their assessment of the IMC technology ecosystem.
-Afterwards, an interview guide was created in order to conduct the semi-structured interviews with KOLs.
-Participants ranged from Infastructure Engineers, Datacenter Engineers, Software Engineers, and more throughout the US.
+Afterwards, an interview guide was created in order to conduct 45 semi-structured interviews with KOLs.
+Participants ranged from Analysts, IMC Vendors, Infastructure and Datacenter Engineers, and relevant Ecosystem sources (IoT, Metaverse, Industrial/Energy).

 ## Analysis